OfficeDev/microsoft-teams-sample-tabs/README.md

 5. Edit `manifest.json`:
    1. Change `id` to your own domain in reverse notation.
    2. Change `configUrl` to the address of the `tabconfig.html` page from step 3.
-   3. [Optional] change `accentColor` to some color other than the default.
+   3. [Optional] Change `accentColor` to some color other than the default.
 This will help you later to verify your own copy of the tab is running.
-6. [Optional] make a simple change to `maps44.png` and `maps88.png` in an image editor.
+6. [Optional] Make a simple change to `maps44.png` and `maps88.png` in an image editor.
 This will help you later to verify your own copy of the tab is running.
 7. Zip up `manifest.json`, `maps44.png`, `maps88.png` into a new tab app package called `NewTab.zip`
-12. Upload and test your new tab package, `NewTab.zip`, using the [instructions above](#run-the-app).
+8. Upload and test your new tab package, `NewTab.zip`, using the [instructions above](#run-the-app).

 > **Note:** To re-upload an updated package, with the same `id`, click the 'Replace' icon at the end of the tab's table row.
 Don't click 'Upload' again: Microsoft Teams will say the tab already exists.